avsa242/scd4x-spin/README.md

 ## Limitations

-* Very early in development - may malfunction, or outright fail to build
 * Range of allowed values for ambient pressure compensation isn't verified (not available in datasheet), so it was copied from the SCD30